frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 //Prints 'I am a callback' to the console
 ```

 > This is obviously a very primitive example but does a good job at illustrating the callback pattern.
-Let's look at an example that could actually be used:

 ```js
 function greeting(name){